kubos/kubos/docs/architecture-overview.rst

 KubOS Architecture Overview
 ===========================

-This document is designed to give you an high level understanding of the philosophy behind KubOS, and how that philosophy is reflected in KubOS.
+This document is designed to give you a high level understanding of the philosophy behind KubOS, and how that philosophy is reflected in KubOS.
 If you want an in depth description of each of these components and their capability, check out the :doc:`KubOS Ecosystem <os-docs/index>` document, and the numerous pages it links to.

 What is KubOS?